jaygarza1982/jlang/README.md

 ### About
-Jlang is functional programming language that is compiled to 32 bit x86 Linux machine code and assembly
+Jlang is functional programming language that is compiled to 32 bit x86 Linux machine code executable

 ### Getting started